mhcoen/mcp-relay/README.md

 Sending is usually implicit.
 When you say "Ask Desktop if this looks right" or "Send the README to Code," the models recognize the intent and call the relay automatically.
 Explicit send syntax exists—`relay: <message>` in Desktop, `/relay <message>` in Code—but you'll rarely need it.

+## Note

+In general, for messages that would be a page or two in length this is quite fast.
+If you want to send a long file, however, it is faster to just manually drag it into the LLM-interface that you want to access it.
+You can still send accompanying messages using relay but the architectures of Claude Desktop and Claude Code don't optimize file transport via an MCP server.

 ## Setup

 ### Install